nus-cs2103/website-base/admin/overview-for-teachers.md

    Rationale: To encourage students to go through the textbook instead of relying on slides as the sole source of contents.<br>
    Students prefer: Slides that can be printed and used as study materials.

-1. **Our approach: Tutors are not allowed to give technical help.** We require students to resolve technical issues via the [module forum]({{url_forum}}).
+1. **Our approach: Tutors are not allowed to give technical help.** We require students to resolve technical issues via the [course forum]({{url_forum}}).
 Forum use is monitored ([example](https://nus-cs2103-ay2223s1.github.io/dashboards/contents/forum-activities.html)) and rewarded.<br>
    Rationale: To encourage peer support.
 To wean off students from being too reliant on tutors for solving technical problems.

 1. **Our approach: Tutors are not allowed to give specific feedback on students' project work.** Instead, we use alternative means to guide students through the project (e.g., discuss a hypothetical project to figure out common mistakes students make in the project).<br>
    Rationale: To encourage students to make their own project decisions.
 To avoid tutors influencing the project outcomes.

-1. **Our approach: Many deliverables, every week.** This [Summary of the Module Timeline](../schedule/timeline.html) page shows how many project and admin tasks are due in each week.
+1. **Our approach: Many deliverables, every week.** This [Summary of the Course Timeline](../schedule/timeline.html) page shows how many project and admin tasks are due in each week.
 In addition, most weeks have optional in-lecture and in-video quizzes, not forgetting the tutorial tasks ([example](../schedule/week7/tutorial.html)).<br>
    Rationale: To ensure students learn and apply the topics in a timely manner, rather than try to do everything near the end of the semester.

 1. **Our approach: Require students to use an existing code base** for the team project, and a pre-selected tool stack, and follow a prescribed workflow in the project (e.g., follow a [forking workflow](../book/revisionControl/forkingWorkflow/)).<br>